 If both the parent and child pay for college, the advantages clearly outweigh the disadvantages.

-- Child is likely to work hard when helping pay.
+- Child is likely to work hard when they are contributing toward their college expenses.

 - Child learns hard work and responsibility.